 - Main camps form in summer and may contain tens to hundreds of thousands of individuals, depending on local food availability.

 - Can hold and manipulate food with clawed thumbs.

 - They will wrap their wings around themselves if cold or wet.

 - Groups will travel up to 50km from their camps to foraging areas and will use the same camp for many years.

 - Black flying foxes are found around the northern coast of Australia and inland wherever permanent water is found in rivers.

 - Killing for crop protection

 - Barbed wire fences, powerlines

-- Listed as Lower Risk Least Concern according to the IUCN Red List of Threatened Species
+- Least Concern, IUCN Red List of Threatened Species 2016.

 Some bats were roosting as far as 10m down from the top.